Carbon Monoxide Detector Installation

 What’s the Difference Between a CO Detector and CO2 Detector?

 A CO2 detector uses infrared sensing, while a CO detector uses various other sensors.
-Both are vital to prevent carbon monoxide poisoning.
+Both are vital to prevent oxygen displacement in a space.
+However, CO2 detectors are not required in residential homes and do not detect carbon monoxide gas, which is the biggest concern when it comes to safety in your home.

-The best prevention method is to have a CO detector installation.
-If you have multiple levels in your house, a carbon monoxide detector must be placed on each one.
-Ensure that you change the batteries of your carbon monoxide detector every 6 to 12 months.
-When running motors, like generators or vehicles, ensure that you run them outside your home or in a well-ventilated space.
-For instance, ensure that your garage door is open when your car runs for an extended period.
+The best prevention method is to have a professional CO detector installation.
+If your home has multiple levels, a carbon monoxide detector must be placed on each one.
+Change the batteries of your carbon monoxide detector every 6 to 12 months.
+When running motors, like generators or vehicles, run them outside your home or in a well-ventilated space.
+For instance, keep your garage door open when your car runs for an extended period.

-When purchasing new appliances, make sure that it has the American Gas Association seal of approval and have them inspected regularly to ensure that they are up to standard.
+When purchasing new appliances, make sure that it has the American Gas Association seal of approval and have them inspected regularly confirm that they are up to standard.
 Install an exhaust fan in your home if you are using gas-powered appliances.

 Where Should a Carbon Monoxide Detector Be Placed?

 Since smoke rises, smoke detectors are usually placed high up on your wall.
 However, carbon monoxide is heavier than oxygen, which means it sinks to the bottom of your room.
-Therefore, it is important to place carbon monoxide detectors between knee and chest height.
+Therefore, we use a very sensitive CO and smoke detector that mounts up high and can detect the heavier gas before it can seriously harm you.

-Ensure that your carbon monoxide detector is not hidden behind doors or curtains, as this can prevent the device from functioning.
-If you have pets or children, ensure that the carbon monoxide detector is out of their reach.
+If you decide to install your own CO detectors, please ensure that your carbon monoxide detector is not hidden behind doors or curtains, as this can prevent the device from functioning.
+Keep the carbon monoxide detector out of reach of children and pets, as well.

 Smoke Detectors